jorisvink/sanctum/README.md

 things.

-Additionally when making use of sanctum's cathedrals one can get full end-to-end encrypted and peer-to-peer tunnels that are able to traverse NAT, allowing your devices to talk to each other directly no matter where they are.
+Additionally when making use of sanctum's cathedrals one can get full **end-to-end** and **peer-to-peer** tunnels that are able to traverse NAT, allowing your devices to talk to each other directly no matter where they are.

-### Mythology

-Whats with the weird mythology around this project?

-It's fun, but it doesn't make it less of a serious project.
+See [The Reliquary](https://reliquary.se) for an example on this.

 ## Privilege separation